 5. A Mythological Origin

 The legend of the Mahakumbh is rooted in the story of the Samudra Manthan, where gods and demons fought for the pot of Amrit.
 During the chase, drops of the nectar fell at the four locations where the festival is celebrated today.
+Beyond its spiritual significance, the Kumbh Mela historically served as a massive trading fair.
+Before modern infrastructure, people from all corners of India would gather, leading to significant commercial exchange of goods, livestock, and crafts.
+While less prominent today, remnants of this historical role can still be seen in the bustling markets that spring up alongside the religious activities.

 6. Spiritual Processions and Akharas